Garuda Indonesia Flight 200

-Garuda Indonesia Flight 200 (GA200/GIA 200) was a scheduled domestic passenger flight of a Boeing 737-400 operated by Garuda Indonesia between Jakarta and Yogyakarta, Indonesia.
+Garuda Indonesia Flight 200 (GA200/GIA200) was a scheduled domestic passenger flight of a Boeing 737-400 operated by Garuda Indonesia between Jakarta and Yogyakarta, Indonesia.
 The aircraft overran the runway, crashed into a rice field and burst into flames while landing at Adisucipto International Airport on 7 March 2007.
 Twenty passengers and one flight attendant were killed.
-Both the captain and first officer survived, and were fired shortly after the accident occurred.
-It was the fifth hull-loss of a Boeing 737 in Indonesia within less than six months.
+Both pilots survived, and were fired shortly after the accident occurred.
+It was the fifth hull-loss of a Boeing 737 in Indonesia within less than six months and was the most recent accident with fatalities involving the airline.

 Background

 Aircraft

-The aircraft was a Boeing 737-400, registered as PK-GZC, The plane had its first flight in 1992.
-This is an aircraft of GE Capital Aviation Services, which has previously leased to many airlines before Garuda Indonesia leased it in 2002..
-The aircraft had accumulated over 35,200 airframe hours and 37,300 cycles since its first flight in 1992.
+The aircraft was a Boeing 737-497, registered as PK-GZC.
+The aircraft had accumulated 35,207 airframe hours and 37,360 cycles since its first flight in 1992.

 Crew

 The captain and pilot in command (PIC) was 44-year-old Muhammad Marwoto Komar, who had been with Garuda Indonesia for more than 21 years.
 He had 13,421 flight hours, including 3,703 hours on the Boeing 737.
 The first officer was 30-year-old Gagam Saman Rohmana, who had been with the airline for three years and had 1,528 flight hours, with 1,353 of them on the Boeing 737.